Suicide Prevention Community Training

 Gatekeepers can be anyone, but include parents, friends, neighbors, teachers, ministers, doctors, and many others who are strategically positioned to recognize and refer someone at risk of suicide.

-Trainings are free but space is limited to 35 participants each, register today.
+Trainings are free but space is limited to 35 participants each.
+Note: this class is currently full, but there are spaces available on the wait list.